Larmix0/zymux/docs/built_in/classes/file.md

         If it's writing mode, then it overwrites the whole file, if it's in appending mode then it appends it to the end of the file, otherwise it raises an error.

+        'text': the text to write to the file.

     null close():
         Closes the file and its resources.